NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/IntroductiontoConsensusLayer.md

 <img src="assets/IntroductiontoConsensusLayer/ebb8aa45-a9a7-412f-8c18-68b0c80f5ccf.png" alt="image" style="zoom:75%;" />

 After notarization, the block is still broadcast.
-When other members receive the already notarized block, they re-broadcast the notarized block and do not generate notarization shares for other blocks.
+When other members receive the notarized block, they will re-broadcast the notarized block and will not generate notarization shares for other blocks.

 <br>

 For example, in the figure below, the girl holding the cell phone and the blue hat enter the next round of consensus.
 When the girl sends messages to the other three people, the network is interrupted for 700 milliseconds.
-The message forwarded by the little blue hat plays a key role.
+The message forwarded by the blue hat plays a key role.
 Otherwise, five missing three would not be able to work.

 <img src="assets/IntroductiontoConsensusLayer/0a476c14-a9ca-4a25-83e8-bea3d7eff1c8.png" alt="image" style="zoom:25%;" />

 If the leader's block has a problem and the notarization fails, the weighting of the second block will now be the largest.
-If the blocks of the second and the third have both passed notarization, the leader of the next round will choose to block after the block with the greatest weight.
-As in rounds 5 and 6 below, the weight of the second block is greater than the weight of the third block.
+If the blocks of the second member and the third member have both passed notarization, the leader of the next round will choose to produce block after the block with the greatest weight.
+As in round 5 and 6 below, the weight of the 2nd block is greater than the weight of the 3rd block.
 Adding up the weights of all blocks, the chain composed of yellow and purple blocks is the chain with the greatest weight.

 <img src="assets/IntroductiontoConsensusLayer/6a44e5fe-493d-4cb2-85c7-afd1a0c472f0.png" alt="image" style="zoom:70%;" />